Commercial Stormwater

 The application process is a 5-step time-sensitive process

-Refer to the Application User Guide for step-by-step instructions and the list of required information needed to complete the form.
+Refer to the Application User Guide for step-by-step instructions and the list of required information needed for each of these documents.
+These documents will be submitted in Step 4

-Step 3 - Submit the Application Transmittal Form
+STEP 3 - Complete and Submit the Transmittal Form

-The Application Transmittal Form allows DEEP to track fee payments and match them to the correct application.
+The Transmittal Form allows DEEP to track fee payments and match them to the correct application.

-Within 10 business days of submitting the Application Transmittal Form, upload all required documents to DEEP’s File Transfer Protocol (FTP) site – File Sharing Website - using the instructions provided in your confirmation email.
+Within 10 business days of submitting the Transmittal Form, upload all documents prepared in Steps 2 & 3 to DEEP’s File Transfer Protocol (FTP) site using the instructions provided in your confirmation email from DEEP Central Permits.

 A high volume of applications is expected near submission deadlines, which may result in processing delays.
 To help avoid delays, submit your application well in advance of posted deadlines.